Can you influence or relate well to:

 My job is to help YOU to analyze and adjust to varied people and situations.

-This website will help you to become a better negotiator, salesperson, poker player, boss, or subordinate, and it will improve your relationships with diverse people.
-To learn more, click on a book’s cover or the title of a video or article.
+This website AND the online course will help you to become a better negotiator, salesperson, poker player, boss, or subordinate, and it will improve your relationships with diverse people.